Birds of Crofton and Sparrow Woods

 The woods provide an excellent habitat for breeding and migratory birds.
 Amateur ornithologists have been keeping records over a number of years.

-The Friends Group is interested in any other records that you are willing to share, as well as any interesting sightings.
+The Friends Group is interested in any other records that you are willing to share, as well as any interesting sightings confirmed by a photograph (the Merlin birdsong App can offer unlikely answers).

-March 2024: first recording of a pair of pheasants.
+March 2025: first report of a Tree Creeper and a pair of Mallards